-1.1 This document sets out the conditions (the conditions) for all organisations on the register (the register) of end-point assessment organisations (EPAO).
+1.1 This document sets out the conditions (the conditions) for all organisations on the register (the register) of end-point assessment organisations (EPAOs).

-1.3 We ask that you (the organisation applying to the register) read and ensure you fully understand the conditions set out in this document before your start your application to the register.
-For organisations on the register before we published these conditions, we will apply them from 1 December 2017 and they will cover the standard(s) and assessment plan(s) you are registered to assess against.
+1.3 We ask that you (the organisation applying to the register) read and ensure you fully understand the conditions set out in this document before you start your application to the register.
+For organisations on the register before we published these conditions, we will apply them from 1 December 2017 and they will cover the standard(s) you are registered to assess against.